 Use the skin base color (C=5, M=20, Y=35, K=0) to create three shapes for each area of the eyes: one for the overall area of the eyeball (including the inside of the eyelids), one for the eyeball, and one to show a highlight on the eyeball.
 Set these shapes to Blending Mode Screen and Opacity 50%.

-With the same fill color as before, repeat the beginning of step 14 for the pupils.
+With the same fill color as before, repeat these beginning steps for the pupils.
 However set the Blending Mode to Multiply and the Opacity to 35%.
 Drag and drop these circles into their respective Clipping Mask groups.

 Go into the Clipping Mask group for each of the eyes and duplicate the largest circle in the group.
 Change the fill color to a light green (C=50, M=0, Y=100, K=0).
 Go to Effects > Distort & Transform > Zig Zag and apply the settings below.